The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Discussion

-In \citet[][sec.~6.1]{Brooks2025} we discussed many of the model limitations.
+In \citet[][sec.~6.1]{Brooks2026} we discussed many of the limitations and caveats of using rigid models for this analysis.
 These include: assuming that the MW is at equilibrium prior to the LMC's infall; that the LMC is on its first pericentric passage; that there is no mass exchange of the MW and LMC; that the MW stellar haloes are non-triaxial and that dynamical friction is sufficiently well captured using a Chandrasekhar prescription.
 We direct the reader to that section for suggestions on how the model can be improved to account for those limitations.
-We also note that as the MW disc is fixed at the centre of the Galaxy, the reflex motion cannot discern between the motion of the disc relative to the outer MW halo and the internal bulk motions of the MW stellar halo induced by the LMC \citep{Yaaqib2025}.
-Extending the MW--LMC models to include self-gravity, e.g., using the $N$-body simulations in \citet{Sheng2025} to train the SBI neural networks, could in theory provide a way to navigate this effect and further improve the system modelling.
+We also note that using rigid models fixes the MW disc at the centre of the Galaxy.
+Hence, the reflex motion cannot discern between the motion of the disc relative to the outer MW halo and the internal bulk motions of the MW stellar halo induced by the LMC \citep{Yaaqib2025}.
+Extending the MW--LMC models to include self-gravity, e.g., using the $N$-body simulations in \citet{Sheng2025} to train the SBI neural networks, could in theory provide a way to navigate this effect and further improve the system modelling by recovering the full dipole signal \citep{Petersen2020}.
+Nevertheless, as shown in \citet{Brooks2026}, training an SBI framework on many rigid simulations retains enough of the relevant physics that more complex simulations capture \citep[e.g., deforming N-body simulations,][]{Garavito-Camargo2019} to avoid model misspecification and allow rapid exploration of large model parameter spaces at a fraction of the computational cost required to run the higher fidelity simulations.